conan-io/wishlist/README.md

 while consuming those packages.
 If there exists a package in conan, say why it is not valid for your use case.
 A small description of your project, intended usage, or why you need it would be nice too.
 3-4 lines is enough.
 5. If there exist an **open issue**, vote for it, +1 in the comments.
-Add your reasons or intended usage.
+Add your reasons or intended usage, and also your desired platforms, OS, compilers and versions you would like for this package.
 You can also downvote a library, in this case, it is compulsory to add an explanation.
 Alternative packages might be proposed (just cited), but please do not enter a discussion about it in the issue.
 Just open a new issue if you think the alternative package is better, and explain its merit in the comments.